Media mogul Rupert Murdoch and model Jerry Hall are reportedly divorcing

 Control over the businesses rests in a trust, with voting rights split among Mr Murdoch and his four eldest children: Lachlan, Elisabeth, James, and Prudence.

-Mr Murdoch, 91, has been married three previous times, to entrenpreneur Wendi Deng, journalist Anna Murdoch Mann, and Australian model Patricia Booker.
+Mr Murdoch, 91 and worth a reported $17.7bn, has been married three previous times, to entrepreneur Wendi Deng, journalist Anna Murdoch Mann, and Australian model Patricia Booker.

-Ms Hall, 65, was previously married to Rolling Stones frontman Mick Jagger.
+Ms Hall, 65, was previously in a long-term relationship with Rolling Stones frontman Mick Jagger.

+Mr Murdoch and Ms Hall were introduced to each other by one of the media mogul’s sisters and his niece, the Daily Mail reports.

+They made their relationship public in October of 2015, appearing together at the Rugby World Cup final in London.
+They do not have any children together, though they each have children from previous relationships.

 Register for free to continue reading